 Although research has been conducted on fatigue, organizational commitment and job satisfaction in different workgroups (Cordes & Dougherty, 1993; Tan & Akhtar, 1998; Maslach, 2001; Oh, Sung & Kim, 2011; Tourigny et al., 2013; Ali & Kakakhel 2013), the number of surveys conducted in Greece and those particularly that concern employees in the pharmaceutical industry are extremely limited.
-The purpose of this study is to investigate the rates of fatigue, organizational commitment and professional satisfaction of employees in pharmaceutical commitment and professional satisfaction of employees in pharmaceutical commitment and professional satisfaction of employees (organizational commitment and job satisfaction).
+The purpose of this study is to investigate the rates of fatigue, organizational commitment and professional satisfaction of employees in pharmaceutical companies in the area of Athens, as well as the effect of fatigue on the other two variables (organizational commitment and job satisfaction).
 Our main research hypothesis is that there will be a statistically significant effect of fatigue on the rates of organizational commitment and job satisfaction in the population under investigation.

-2. Method
+2. METHOD